 In September of 2014, the MAAO endorsed as best practice the use of the MassGIS Parcel Standard.

 How do I get the LOC_ID added to my CAMA database?

 Having the LOC_ID added to your CAMA database is a step typically completed by your CAMA software vendor (some communities have staff with this type of expertise).
 An assessor initiates this step by contacting MassGIS for a crosswalk file that you will then provide to your CAMA vendor.
 The file from MassGIS links LOC_IDs with the corresponding CAMA database unique ID (e.g., Patriot “AccountNo”, Vision “PID”, PK-Systems “key”, CSC “Link ID”, etc.).
 The CAMA provider then uses that file to update the CAMA database, with the LOC_ID typically being put into an existing “GIS ID” field in the database (in the CSC CAMA an obsolete field is being re-purposed).

 Once they are in the CAMA database, how do I keep LOC_IDs up-to-date?

 LOC_IDs for new or reconfigured lots are created by whoever maintains your standardized mapping.
-So, if you are requiring that your maps be maintained to comply with Level 3 of the current MassGIS standard, whomever maintains your maps needs to provide you with new LOC_IDs for new or changed lots.
+Whomever maintains your maps needs to provide you with new LOC_IDs for new or changed lots.
 This is probably best done by having them provide a spreadsheet with map/block/lot information in one column and the corresponding LOC_ID in another column.
-The tax record can be found in the CAMA system based on map/block/lot information and the new LOC_ID can then simply be copied and pasted into the appropriate location in your CAMA system user screen.
-Here’s how to find the location for entering new LOC_IDs in the four most commonly used CAMA systems:
+Use this information to update LOC_IDs as shown in the short training video specific to your CAMA system.